 Data Protection (click summary to expand if not shown)

-Waterford Institute of Technology (WIT) is responsible for the processing of a significant volume of personal information across the organisation.
+South East Technological University (SETU Waterford) is responsible for the processing of a significant volume of personal information across the organisation.

 It is vital that everyone is aware of their responsibilities in relation to data protection as follows: